johngarrett/HyperSwift/README.md

 .border(width: 1, color: .black)
 ```
 ![output](https://media.discordapp.net/attachments/732426870100066455/733822598504513566/unknown.png)
+#### CSS
+To add CSS to the stylesheet, you have to call one of the functions defined in [CSSExtensions.swift](/Sources/HyperSwift/API/CSS/CSSExtensions.swift).
+If an element has a class name, the styles will automatically be added to [CSSStyleSheet.swift](/Sources/HyperSwift/API/CSS/CSSStyleSheet.swift)'s stylesheet.
+Calling `.generateStyleSheet()` on [CSSStyleSheet.swift](/Sources/HyperSwift/API/CSS/CSSStyleSheet.swift) will return a string containing the stylesheet.
 #### Examples
 HyperSwift is being used on [garrepi.dev](https://www.garrepi.dev) as we speak!
 Checkout the source code [here](https://github.com/johngarrett/g-server/).
 #### Contributing